titmouse001/ZX-Spectrum-48k-Arduino-Interface/README.md

 - 74HC165D – The Arduino Nano has limited I/O pins, so a shift register is used to handle joystick inputs.
   - Both Fire A and Fire B are supported.
 The PCB menu select button is also mapped into the same shift register, leaving one bit free for future use.
-  - The Arduino masks out the menu button from the joystick data juring gameplay.
+  - The Arduino masks out the menu button from the joystick data during gameplay.
 - 74HC245D – Used as a transceiver (IC is unidirectional, but I've tied DIR to +5 V)
   - Enables high-impedance (Z) state (detaches Arduino from the data bus)
 - 74HC32 – Provides the necessary glue logic to manage and monitor I/O signals.